alikehel/activecourses/README.md

 Check the templates: [blog template](./blog.template.mdx), [course template](./course.template.mdx).

-Don't forget to add any arabic text between \<div dir="rtl"> \</div>
+Don't forget to add any Arabic text between \<div dir="rtl"> \</div>

-The title of any mdx file will be extracted from the frontmatter section and it must be in english.
+The title of any MDX file will be extracted from the frontmatter section and it must be in English.

 ## Local Development